baliyanvinay/Clone-Repositories/README.md

 # Clone-Repositories
-Shell script to clone multiple repositories recursively
+Shell script to clone multiple repositories recursively.

+Add a list of repositories links(for now) to the script file which will be cloned to your local machine.